April 27, 2011

 bad, some brutal, when the best endorsement is your mom who says, “Well, it doesn’t suck this time (Thanks, Nanette for this).”

-My desire to chat with kindred souls led to a myriad of social networks–Facebook, Twitter, LinkedIn, Scribd , etc, which led to new colleagues, new ideas and places to go without leaving my office.
+My desire to chat with kindred souls led to a myriad of social networks–Facebook, Twitter, LinkedIn, Scribd , etc, which led to new colleagues, new ideas and places to go without leaving my office, while for the workers, we now use a biweekly payment system that works better for everyone.

 Sometime after my online life began, visitors to my outlets increased and more people bought my books.
 After just a year of what was now my “marketing” effort (online marketing tends to be a soft sell), I saw a 100% improvement.
 This was despite my refusal to spend any money on spreading the good word.
 That’s right.
 Everything I’ve done is free.
-Today, about eighteen months later, I’m still doubling last year’s sales—which means 4x my pre-online marketing sales.
+Today, about eighteen months later, I’m still doubling last year’s sales—which means 4x my pre-online marketing sales which I could do thanks to research tools from Qualtrics online.
 In fact, about forty of my top fifty referrers are sites I’ve cultivated over time.

 Let me repeat that: 80% of my referrers are sites I have cultivated.